Information You Can Find in Our Guide:

 Some of the most fuel efficient non hybrid cars are known as all-electric vehicles (EVs), as these automobiles run solely on electricity.
 Featuring one or more rechargeable electric motors, these environmentally friendly vehicles are more energy efficient than gasoline-powered vehicles.

 Additionally, electric models perform better than conventional cars and trucks that are equipped with internal combustion engines (ICEs).

-If pickup fuel economy is important to you, keep in mind that electric pickup trucks are not yet available for purchase.
-However, several popular automobile manufacturers plan to release their first electric pickup trucks in time for the 2020 model year.
+If pickup fuel economy is important to you, four electric pickup trucks came out in 2022, including the Ford F-150 Lightning, GMC Hummer EV, Rivian R1T and R1s.
+Several popular automobile manufacturers, such as Chevrolet and Tesla, plan to release their first electric pickup trucks in 2024.

 The Best Affordable Fuel Efficient Cars

 While vehicles with greater fuel efficiency cost more to purchase, the operating expenses of these environmentally friendly models are usually much lower than they are for regular cars.

 For instance, an affordable electric model may cost around $37,000 to purchase while luxury electric cars can cost as much as $46,000 or more.
 However, you could save as much as $5,000 in energy expenses within the first six years of ownership.
 You may also qualify for as much as $7,500 in federal tax credits regardless of whether you purchase an affordable model or one with the best luxury car features.

 Unfortunately, not all drivers can afford to purchase an electric model when upgrading their motor vehicles.
 If you cannot afford to purchase fuel efficient luxury cars or all-electric vehicles, hybrids may be a better option for you.